-The entire mount will arrive in two boxes, one containing the tripod, the other containing the equatorial mount.
-Be careful unpacking the boxes.
-We recommend keeping the boxes and original packaging.
-In the event that the mount needs to be shipped to another location, or returned to Orion for warranty repair, having the proper packaging will ensure that your mount will survive the journey intact.
+The entire mount will arrive in one box.
+Be careful unpacking the box.
+We recommend keeping the box and original packaging.
+In the event that the mount needs to be shipped to another location, or returned to Orion for warranty repair, having the proper packaging will help ensure that your mount will survive the journey intact.